-Join Mike Meyers for an in-depth discussion in this video Form factors, part of CompTIA A+ Exam Prep (220-901) Part 2: Core Hardware.
+Join Mike Meyers for an in-depth discussion in this video Form factors, part of CompTIA A+ (220-901) Cert Prep: 2 Core Hardware.

 - It's really cool that you can go to a computer store, buy a case, a motherboard, a power supply, a video card, all from different manufacturers and put them together, and they all actually fit.
 Well, that's important.
 Now, what I've got in front of me is a lot of very, very old stuff and a lot of very, very new stuff to explain the concept of what we call a form factor.
 Let's start with the new one, over here.
 Now, you understand that this case doesn't have anything to do with the manufacture of the power supply or the video card or the motherboard or anything.

 Yet, I can buy a power supply and it fits in here beautifully.
 Do you see that?
 Every screw hole fits, it's absolutely perfect.
 The motherboard itself screws in.
 There are pre-set mount holes in the case itself that fit this motherboard and just about any other motherboard I would choose to buy.
 Also, if you take a look, we've got cards that are coming out.
 Now these cards, I can snap a card in and the card will screw in beautifully.
 Everything works absolutely perfectly.
 In order to pull something like this off, we have to make a standardized set of shapes, of forms, that define how big your power supply can be, where are the screw holes on your motherboard, how tall does the card have to be so it fits into a slot.